trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

 * the data column values from the ``UPDATE`` or ``INSERT`` cases.
-For the ``DELETE`` cases, only the partition columns, which determine partitioning and bucketing, are non-NULL.
+For the ``DELETE`` cases, only the partition columns, which determine partitioning and bucketing, are non-null.
 * a boolean column containing ``true`` for source rows that matched some target row, and ``false`` otherwise.
 * an integer that identifies whether the merge case operation is ``UPDATE``, ``DELETE`` or ``INSERT``, or a source row for which no case matched.
-If a source row does not match any merge case, all data column values except those that determine distribution are null, and the operation number is -1.
+If a source row doesn't match any merge case, all data column values except those that determine distribution are null, and the operation number is -1.

 A ``SearchedCaseExpression`` is constructed from ``RIGHT JOIN`` result to represent the ``WHEN`` clauses of the ``MERGE``.
-In the example above the ``MERGE`` is executed as if the ``SearchedCaseExpression`` were written as::
+In the example preceding the ``MERGE`` is executed as if the ``SearchedCaseExpression`` were written as::

    SELECT